-Banana cue, maruya or banana barbecue is a popular banana snack food on bamboo skewers or street food in the Philippines.
-Similarly cooked as turon, banana cue is even more simple to prepare, with main ingredient saba banana and minor ingredients (sugar and cooking oil plus banana skewer) comprising the whole composition.
+Banana cue, maruya, or banana barbecue is a popular banana snack food on bamboo skewers or street food in the Philippines.
+Prepared in the same way as turon, a banana cue is even more straightforward to make.
+The main ingredient is saba banana and minor ingredients sugar and cooking oil plus banana skewer.
 It is usually sold in streets and is a Filipino favorite as mid-afternoon snacks.

 Halayang ube or ube jam is a Filipino dessert made from boiled and mashed purple yam, mixed with coconut milk, condensed milk, cheese, and butter.
 It can be eaten on its own or can be used as topping for other desserts like ice cream, cake, filling for hopia, and so on.

 Otap (sometimes spelled as Utap) is an oval-shaped puff pastry cookie and is commonly found in Cebu where it originated.
-It has a flaky, brittle and crumpled surface that is sprinkled with sugar.
-Eating this pastry would entail cautiousness, as fragments and bits of sugar may fall on the floor as you take a scrumptious bite.
+It has a flaky, brittle, and crumpled surface that is sprinkled with sugar.
+Eating this pastry would entail cautiousness, as fragments and bits of sugar may fall on the floor as you take a delicious bite.
 It usually consists of a combination of flour, shortening, coconut, and sugar.

 Bukayo is a sweet Filipino dessert / snack made from sweetened grated coconut strips.
 Made of coconut strips in a mixture of coconut water and muscovado sugar simmered until liquid is massively reduced.
 The mixture is then formed into balls or flat circles and left to harden to a chewy consistency.

 Ginanggang (also spelled guinanggang or ginang-gang) is a snack food of grilled skewered bananas brushed with margarine and sprinkled with white sugar.
-The name literally means “grilled” in Cebuano.
+The name means “grilled” in Cebuano.
 Same as banana snacks maruya and banana cue, ginanggang also uses saba variety of Philippine banana.
-It is more frequently found in the streets of Visayas and Mindanao.
+It is frequently found in the streets of Visayas and Mindanao.

 It is the Philippine street food that’s best eaten hot, hence the name “hot cake.”
 Before serving, each hotcake is slathered with margarine or butter and sprinkled with white sugar.
 Hotcakes are usually found on the sidewalks in the Philippines, but also easy to prepare at home.